-Getting into the market in the GTA has been increasingly difficult over the last decade.
+Getting into the market in the GTA has gotten increasingly difficult over the last decade.
 First-time buyers are opting into new innovative ways to purchase their first property.
 Buying an investment property first, buying a house and living in the basement while collecting rent for the main floor or co-owning with a friend or relative.
 Whether you go for one of these alternate methods or you can afford to go the conventional route the info below is a good guide for first-time buyers.

 First-time home buyers’ tax credit